megansam5/lnmh-group-project/README.md

 To make effective use of the sensor data, we propose the following solutions:

-1. **Data Pipeline**: A cloud-hosted data pipeline sourcing and transforming incoming data, later loading it to an RDS.
-The pipeline is also responsible for sending emails to the botanist in charge of a specific plan, in the even of an anomalous recording (temperature, soil  moisture).
-2. **Short-Term and Long-Term Storage**: Solutions for storing data for real-time and historical analysis.
+- **Data Pipeline**: A cloud-hosted pipeline for data collection and processing, sending emails for anomalous recordings.
+- **Short-term Storage Solution**: Stores data from the past 24 hours for real-time insights.
+- **Long-term Storage Solution**: Retains data older than 24 hours for historical analysis.
-3. **Data Visualisation Dashboard**: A dashboard to display plant health information to stakeholders, in the moment and dynamically over time.
+- **Data Visualisation Dashboard**: A dashboard for stakeholders to visualise and understand plant health data.

 With the described functionality, the LMNH will be able to monitor the health of plants and make informed decisions for the wellbeing of individual plants.
 <br><br>